Green Square, New South Wales: Railway Operations Centre (ROC)

 Sydney's entire rail network is controlled by the state-of-the-art Rail Operations Centre (ROC) which was built in 2019.
 The 2,000-square-metre, four-storey facility is located in Wyndham Street near Green Square.

 Sydney Trains' ROC controls Sydney's rail network by incorporating many different systems into this single location.
 The ROC incorporates a 33m display screen which is the largest display screen in the Southern Hemisphere.

-Demographics

-The 2021 census revealed that residents in the area had the third-highest median personal income in Sydney at $1669 a week, almost 2x higher than the citywide figure of $881 per week.
-Only Double Bay-Darling Point and North Sydney-Lavender bay had slightly higher median personal incomes at $1690 a week (+1.2% higher) and $1683 a week (+0.8% higher) respectively.
-At the 2021 Census, there were approximately 34,253 residents in Green Square.
-Almost 90% of the working residents were employed in white-collar jobs.

-Health and wellness

-According to the 2021 census, in Green Square 5.5% of residents have asthma, 1.3% have diabetes, and 0.4% have a lung condition – compared to NSW averages of 7.8%, 4.8%, and 1.7% respectively.